-Paint Blistering are bubbles occur underneath existing exterior paint this can be referred to as blistering, which can leave your home looking drabber than ever.
+Paint Blistering are bubbles that can occur underneath existing paint.
+This can can leave your home looking drabber than ever.
 Paint blistering can happen in two levels; the first is when the top layer has lost adhesion only with the layer beneath it and the second is when all layers have lost adhesion with the substrate.

 Remove blisters individually and then paint over it.